-It's hard to believe that we are close to the tenth anniversary of the September 11th attacks.
-It's even harder to realize that many children alive today have no living memory of the event.
-In a recent article published in School Library Journal, Frances Jacobson Harris notes that for students currently in school, "September 11 had become history, an event that held no direct, personal signifigance for them. " www.schoollibraryjournal.com/slj/home/891274-312/not_fade_away_ten_years.html.csp
+It's dfficult to realize that many children alive today have no living memory of September 11.
+In an article published by School Library Journal, Frances Jacobson Harris notes that for students currently in school, "September 11 had become history, an event that held no direct, personal signifigance for them. " http://www.slj.com/2011/08/sljarchives/not-fade-away-ten-years-after-911-how-do-you-teach-kids-about-a-tragedy-they-cant-remember/

 As the anniversary draws closer, we will be witness to a flood of media coverage and rememberances.
 Your children may ask you questions about the events of that day.
 If you have concerns about handling a family discussion of September 11th, or would like more information about speaking to your children about difficult topics in the media, we invite you to consult the resource list below: